History of creation, fundamentals of activity, organizational structure.

 The Collective Security Treaty Organization originates from the conclusion of the Collective Security Treaty, which was signed in Tashkent (Uzbekistan) on May 15, 1992 by the heads of Armenia, Kazakhstan, Kyrgyzstan, Russia, Tajikistan and Uzbekistan.
 Later, it was joined by Azerbaijan, Belarus and Georgia (1993).
 The treaty entered into force upon completion of the national ratification procedures on April 20, 1994.

-The collective security agreement was concluded for a period of five years with the possibility of further extension.
+The Collective Security Treaty was concluded for a period of five years with the possibility of further extension.
 In 1999, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia and Tajikistan signed a Protocol on the extension of the Collective Security Treaty, on the basis of which a new composition of the participating countries was formed and an automatic procedure for extending the Treaty for five years was established (Azerbaijan, Georgia and Uzbekistan ceased your membership in the Treaty).

 Until 2002, the Treaty was essentially a regional agreement, which played an important role in maintaining close cooperation and understanding in the military-political field.